siddarthanreddy/ecommerce/05_indexPageSetup.md

 - Ensure image files are correctly placed in the `images/` folder and match the database `image` field values.
 - Use comments in your code to understand each step.

+Now that the detailed guide for the `index.php` page is complete and user pages like `register.php`, `login.php`, and `logout.php` have been covered, here's what needs to be done next:

+### Immediate Steps:
+1. **Add Sample Data:**
+   - Insert 3-5 sample products into the `products` table.
+   - Include product images in the `images` folder with matching filenames as specified in the database.

+2. **Test the Home Page:**
+   - Load the `index.php` page in a browser.
+   - Verify that the products display correctly with their names, images, and prices.
+   - Check the navigation bar links to ensure they work.

+3. **Refine User Pages:**
+   - Ensure the `register.php` and `login.php` pages work seamlessly with the database.
+   - Confirm session management using `login.php` and `logout.php`.

+### Optional Enhancements:
+1. **Add a Cart System:**
+   - Implement functionality to allow users to add products to their cart.
+   - Create the `cart.php` page to display cart contents.

+2. **Admin Pages (Optional):**
+   - Develop an admin interface to manage products and monitor user activity.